M2 Recovery launches world’s first cryptocurrency legal expenses insurance policy

 McGill and Partners announces new appointments as it continues to drive its growth agenda

-McGill and Partners has announced several important leadership appointments within its US operations.
+We are delighted to announce several important leadership appointments within our US operations.
 Karl Hennessy, who currently leads the Global Specialty Insurance teams in London, will be appointed CEO of McGill Global Risk Solutions LLC, the US insurance and reinsurance business, and will move to New York from London, subject to visa approvals.

-He will be supported by John Judice, who is appointed President of the US business with immediate effect and will be responsible for driving sales and business development activity across McGill and Partners’ specialty insurance platform.
+He will be supported by John Judice, who is appointed President of the US business with immediate effect and will be responsible for driving sales and business development activity across our specialty insurance platform.

 Warren Mula will remain Chairman of the US business.
 Nirali Shah has been appointed Head of US D&O and to further support Business Development activity in the US, Daisy Jackson has been appointed Partner, Business Development, and will move to New York from London, subject to visa approvals.